 The major goals of the School are to:

-- Educate nurses to provide exemplary nursing care appropriate to the health needs of urban and rural population in hospitals and communities.
+Enable them to provide exemplary nursing care appropriate to the health needs of the urban and rural population in hospitals and communities.

-- Respond to identified needs for nursing in the developing countries and regions which it serves.
+Respond to identified needs for nursing in Pakistan and other developing countries and regions which it serves.